dotnet/android/Documentation/guides/app-bundles.md

     > an instant app entry point module from the Try Now button on
     > Google Play and web links without installation.

-Xamarin.Android does not yet have full support for [Instant Apps][instant_apps], in general.
+.NET for Android does not yet have full support for [Instant Apps][instant_apps], in general.
 There would likely be some changes needed to the runtime, and there is a file size limit on the base APK size.
 App Bundles won't necessarily help anything for this.